-In previous decades, children spent their summer days hopping between grassy yards, local swimming holes, hanging out at the mall and at times, watching too much TV.
+In previous decades, children spent their days hopping between grassy yards, local swimming holes, hanging out at the mall and at times, watching too much TV.
 Now, they often seem glued to digital devices.
 The same concerns of kids spending too much time in front of a glowing screen and absorbing inappropriate content continue to plague parents from generation to generation.
-However, unlike with the simple analog boxes of the past, the content channel and title complexity of today’s digital screens can paralyze parents.
+However, unlike the simple analog boxes of the past, the content channel and title complexity of today’s digital screens can paralyze parents.
 The good news?
-With a little bit of advance planning, today’s parents can easily curb children’s digital screen time and ensure online safety, through summer and beyond.
+With a little bit of advance planning, schools and parents can easily curb children’s digital screen time and ensure internet safety for kids.

 The Digital Nativism of Generation Z